jakeox13/HW2-BFS/README.md

 Breadth-first search

 # Assignment Overview
-The purpose of this assignment is to get you comfortable working with graph structures and to implement a breadth-first search function to traverse the graph and find the shortest path between nodes.
+The purpose of this assignment is to get me comfortable working with graph structures and to implement a breadth-first search function to traverse the graph and find the shortest path between nodes.

 # Assignment Tasks